dev-to-posts/dev-to-posts.github.io/README.md

 <dev-to-posts name="YOUR-USERNAME"></dev-to-posts>
 ```

-## Listing your articles on a DEV.to page
+## Listing your articles at the bottom of all your DEV.to pages

 * Create a JSFiddle with the above code
 * add Liquid code, with your own JSFiddle URI, to your DEV.to page: